markushinz/socket-gateway/README.md

 ### Outer Layer

-The outer layer exposes the gateway functionality on port 3000 (environment variable "PORT") and accepts connections from (the) inner layer(s) on port 3001 (environment variable "SOCKET_PORT").
+The outer layer exposes the gateway functionality on port 443 (environment variable "PORT" or "APP_PORT") and redirects request on port 80 (environment variable APP_HTTP_PORT).
+The outer layer accepts connections from (the) inner layer(s) on port 3000 (environment variable "SOCKET_PORT").
 Certificate and configuration files must be placed in the `./config` directory.

 Put files `server.crt`, `server.key`, `innerLayer.crt`, `outerLayer.crt`, and `outerLayer.key` into `./config/`.
 The certificates are used for TLS connections from/to clients as well as from/to the inner layer.
 Create a file `./config/policies.json` to define which request should be allowed.
 Check the following example: